 While I had some experience with custom desktops, I had no experience with troubleshooting issues on a laptop.
-So, when my 1-year old laptop started taking over 12 minutes to come out of hibernation, I knew something was going on with it but wasn’t sure what it was exactly.1 I decided to bring it back to the place where I had bought it, Best Buy, and see what the Geek Squad could do.
+So, when my 1-year old laptop started taking over 12 minutes to come out of hibernation, I knew something was going on with it but wasn’t sure what it was exactly. (( Yes, it was the hard drive, though I do recall there were other problems with the laptop at the time.
+I wasn’t good with this stuff back then. )) I decided to bring it back to the place where I had bought it, Best Buy, and see what the Geek Squad could do.
 After a check of the system and hearing about the symptoms, they packed it up and sent it off to be taken care of.

 After a week, I got the call that my laptop was ready to be picked up.
 So, driving to Best Buy, I excitedly picked up my laptop and brought it home.
 I wanted to see how much better it performed.
 Would it be just like the first day I turned it on?

 In a word, no. The computer still took over a half hour to boot.
 What did they do when I had shipped it in?
 Investigating the paperwork and making a few phone calls, I found out what was fixed: the case protecting my laptop screen.
 The techs apparently saw a crack and replaced it.
 Of course, replacing my laptop case wasn’t related to the symptoms I was seeing.
 The techs did nothing to address my actual concern.
 It wasn’t until the 2nd time that I sent it in that I was able to finally get it addressed.